Warrensville Heights High School

-Warrensville Heights High School is a public high school located in Warrensville Heights, Ohio (USA), east of Cleveland.
-It is the only high school in the Warrensville Heights City School District and home of the Tigers.
-The current school building was built in 1964 and renovated in 2002.
+Warrensville Heights High School is a public high school located in Warrensville Heights, Ohio.
+It is the only high school in the Warrensville Heights City School District.
+Athletic Teams are known as the Tigers, and they compete as a member of the Ohio High School Athletic Association in the United Athletic Conference.

+Opened in 1964, Warrensville Heights High School serves students grades 9-12.
+Its current campus was renovated in 2002.